 - Will I need a complex color scheme?

 - Do I need help with the script?
-(Does my script rely less of my specific knowledge of the subject and more on the visual effects animators can create?)
+(Does my script rely more on the visual effects animators can create?)

 - Are characters going to make my animation more engaging and effective?
 If so, will I be needing more than two characters? (the more characters, the more pricey your animated video is)

 - Will these be a need for voice-over that I cannot do by myself?

 - Are you building a brand image for your course through animation?

 - Will you require consultation with educational animation experts?

 In case you can’t decide beside 2D and 3D animation, check this out:

 You said ‘yes’ twice?
 Your animation budget should be from $400 – $10,000 per minute.